 HEALTH AND SAFETY

-Proof of COVID vaccination + booster and well-fitting masks
+Proof of COVID vaccination and well-fitting masks

 are required for participation in dojo classes and events.